 XI.
 In this organization, we are generating relationships based on anti-repression and non-disposability.
 We are affirmatively building this culture in our relationships with each other.
 This informs a responsibility placed onto our veteran organizers: that of continually reproducing a reciprocal ecosystem of revolutionary discipline, leadership, care and accountability through the practices with which we welcome new members into our organization.

 The above Points of Unity provide the organization a functional basis for principled critique both within the organization and externally — as well as a guideline for receiving critique.
 Through critique and democracy we put our Points of Unity — our program and our principles — into practice.
 Members are expected to accept these points of unity but agreement is not mandatory.
-Through participatory democracy and debate we can decide as a collective to revise or add to these points.
+Members should not work against the guiding principles of our POU.
+Instead, through participatory democracy and debate we can decide as a collective to revise or add to these points.